pikachuabc/video-streaming-jf/README.md

 ***
 Usage

-change`custom.path` in `src/main/resources/application.properties`to your actual movie dictionary.
+add arg `-rootPath [absolute path of your folder]` when starting as your actual movie folder.
 Note this has a maximum 3 depth, if you wish to have a deep tree structure, go edit `Files.walk`in`videoServiceImp.java`

 localhost:8082/file/allVideo